lsst/in-kind-program_lsst_io/docs/contributions/contributed-computer-resources.rst

 The table below lists the IDACs and SPCs expected to be active during Rubin Operations.

-.. table:: IDACs and SPCs.
+.. table:: IDACs and SPCs

    +--------------------+------------------------------+------------------------------------------------------------------------------------+
    | Program            | Type                         | Contacts                                                                           |